acdemiralp/sdl/README.md

   - The order of parameters are identical to the SDL with the following exceptions:
     - Parameters with default values are moved to the end of the function.
     - Parameters with default values are ordered from the most to least likely to be changed.
+- Design TODOs:
+  - Evaluate each instance of `#ifdef SDL_USE_EXCEPTIONS` and deem if the error is terminal i.e. should throw an exception, or not.

 ### Coverage
 - The coverage is derived from the [SDL include directory](https://github.com/libsdl-org/SDL/blob/SDL2/include) and categorized according to the [SDL 2.0 API by Category](https://wiki.libsdl.org/SDL2/APIByCategory) documentation.